Clinical Pilates for Arthritis

 How might my experience of Arthritis change with Clinical Pilates?

-As you are probably well aware, the levels of pain and function with arthritic joints changes depending on many factors: your activity the previous day, the weather, your overall wellness…or for no identifiable reason in particular.
+As you are probably aware, the levels of pain and function with arthritic joints change depending on many factors: your activity the previous day, the weather, your overall wellness…or for no identifiable reason in particular.

 The nature of Clinical Pilates with modifiable positions and loads means there is always something beneficial to be offered on any day, no matter how you present.

-The flowing movements are ideal for joint health and the tailoring for your own body’s movement patterns means you are not persisting with general exercises that are potentially aggravating the situation.
+The flowing movements are ideal for joint health and our tailored approach for your body means you are not persisting with general exercises that are potentially aggravating the situation.

 While there are still ups and downs, flares and remissions, knowing how to recognise your body’s patterns and messages and adapt accordingly will see you enjoying the benefits of regular exercise in and out of the Clinical Pilates studio.